mark-watson/PythonAIBook/manuscript/Python_Development_Environment.md

 **venv** creates a subdirectory for a project's installed Python executable files and libraries.
 You can name this subdirectory whatever you like (I like the name "venv"):

-I sometimes use [venv](https://docs.python.org/3/library/venv.html) for my Python related work that is not machine learning or deep learning. **venv** is used to create isolated virutal Python development environments for each project, for example:
+I sometimes use [venv](https://docs.python.org/3/library/venv.html) for my Python related work that is not machine learning or deep learning. **venv** is used to create isolated virtual Python development environments for each project, for example:

 ```bash
 $ python3 -m venv venv